 When NanE and HPr were added together in the same assay mixture, but with 0.3 mM of the allosteric effector, GlcNAc-6P, and 3 mM substrate, GlcN-6P (Fig. 5), there was substantial synergism at concentrations of HPr higher then 0.8 M (Fig. 5).
 Titration with non-phosphorylated HPr showed sigmoidal kinetics in the presence of 0.3M NanE.

 Modeling of HPr/U-PII and of HPr/NanE binding to NagB.
-There is structural evidence that U-PII (5L9N:A) and activated HPr (3CCD:A), as well as NanE (SMR model, NanE_Ecoli:A) and HPr, exert their synergistic effects on NagB through simultaneous binding.
+There is structural evidence that U-PII (5L9N:A) and activated HPr (3CCD:A), as well as NanE (SMR model, NanE_Ecoli:A) and HPr, exert their synergistic effects on NagB (1FS5:A) through simultaneous binding.
+It is important to note that the structure used for NagB (1FS5:A) was the ligand-bound, free active-site R conformer, rather than the T conformer.
 From HADDOCK protein-protein docking, it was possible to find energetically favorable conformations for the binary complexes of HPr/NagB, U-PII/NagB, and NanE/NagB where HPr would not sterically occlude either U-PII or NanE, but U-PII and NanE would sterically exclude each other.
 This was revealed by aligning the three separate binary complexes involving NagB and observing the positions of HPr, U-PII, and NanE.
 All three binary complexes had significant HADDOCK and z-scores and were in the top 4 clusters of docked results.
 All three binary complexes were either the largest or second-largest cluster in their respective docking outputs.

 The grey balls in Fig.6 A are labelled with “N” and “C”, indicating that they represent the N- and C - termini of NagB.
 We have modified the figure and legend so it is clearer now.
 We have also made it clearer that NagB has been rotated in the inset, to show the NagB interaction interface.
 Note that the N- and C-termini are in different orientations in the inset than in Fig. 6 A. In the revision, we have also highlighted the intersubunit residues more explicitly, as this reviewer suggested.